marzukia/blog/content/posts/building-memory-layer-for-ai/index.md

 Building AI applications that actually remember things is hard.
 But it's not impossible.

-The key insight: distill the memories, not the conversations.
+Distill the memories, not the conversations.
 Store the raw exchanges, but let an LLM extract the essence.
 Search on that essence.
 Inject the relevant memories as context.

 It's a simple idea, but it makes all the difference.
-I think.

 ---